-The Mutual Accountability Roundtable as originally described is more of a transparency exercise where experiences and [good practices] may be shared.
+The Mutual Accountability Roundtable as originally described is more of a transparency exercise where experiences and Good Practices may be shared.
 We note that SO and AC chairs have a standing email list and may convene calls and meetings at any time.
-That creates an appropriate forum for sharing of experiences and [good practices].
+That creates an appropriate forum for sharing of experiences and Good Practices.

-Noting that a small minority of CCWG participants prefers a formal public discussion, the CCWG consensus view is not to recommend the Mutual Accountability Roundtable for formal implementation.
+While a small minority of CCWG participants prefers a formal public discussion, the CCWG consensus view is not to recommend the Mutual Accountability Roundtable for formal implementation.